 In February of 2012, was Assistant Director and Sound Design for TAG (The Actors Group) for the successful (sold out 14 of 15 shows) “7 Guitars,” on March 26, 2012, performed the lead role in the reading play, “Justice for Maurice Carter at the Moana Valley Theater.
 December 4-5-6 2015 Assistant Director & Sound Design for the play “August In The City Of Bones,” as TAG (the actors group) celebrates the work of August Wilson.
 Completely improvised play.
 (Videos available)

 2016 finds James as a writer and consultant for the local made full length movie “POPOLO,” which is now making movie festival tours, in search of distributors or buyers.
+James also found time to star in “B9” a movie produced by the University of Hawaii Manoa.

 In keeping with the times, James has taken his radio show to the world through audio and video podcasting, enabling enthusiasts to listen to any of the shows he has hosted – any hour, any day, from anywhere.
 James’ life-long passion for jazz in all its forms awaits you at The Jazz Intersection.